slacy/openmusictheory.github.io/cantusFirmus.md

 ## Practice exercise

 Before composing a *cantus firmus* from scratch, try building a well formed *cantus* around the following skeleton.
 Length, starting pitch, penultimate pitch, ending pitch, and climax have been provided.
 Create a smooth, consonant melodic line that exemplifies the characteristics listed above.
+Click the staff to hear the melody.
+Be sure to listen each time you make a change.

-<iframe src="https://dev.trinket.io/embed/music/5adbd69734" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://dev.trinket.io/embed/music/6bf731fc1f" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 [CFs]: Graphics/counterpoint/cantusFirmi.pdf